If you have developer access, check out the documentation on using the

 Example 3: Time Between Events

-Building off the previous example, let's assume the company was founded on November 30, 2011, and we want to find out how old the company was when each user signed up.
+Building off the previous example, let's assume the company was founded on November 30, 2011, and we want to find out how old the company was when each user signed up, in years.
 I can use the

-date table calculation to compare the sign-up date against a hard-coded date:
+date function to compare the sign-up date (November 30, 2011) against a hard-coded date (